 Hard shell/soft shell tacos: Chicken or turkey meat*, shredded cheese, lettuce, olives, avocado, tomato, salsa

-*I use this homemade taco seasoning from Real Food Enthusiast.
+*I use a homemade taco seasoning.
 Less sodium and additives than what you can buy at the store!
 Double the batch and store the leftovers in a small mason jar for next time.